whalelogic/WhaleCorpus/README.md

 # 🐋 WhaleLogic Knowledge Base

-**A doctoral-level knowledge base and research environment for software engineering, AI, and business growth.**
+**A knowledge base and research environment for software engineering, AI, and the Future.**

 This repository is designed to serve as a **living textbook + research archive + business strategy guide**, powered by modern Retrieval-Augmented Generation (RAG) pipelines.
 The goal:
 - Educate to the **doctoral level** in **Software Engineering, Cloud Computing, Distributed Systems, and Artificial Intelligence**.